 To supplement reading material, the lecture slides will also be made available on CMS from after each lecture.
 Note, however, that some examples will be worked on the whiteboard in class and these will not make their way into the lecture slides.
 This means that again, the posted lecture slides are not a substitute for attending class.

 Your final grade will be based on homeworks, a midterm exam, graded clicker questions, and a blog post and course project.
-The weights on each of these components will be detailed closer to the start of term.
+The weights on each of these components can be found in the course handouts, released at the start of term.